dfrumkin/CS479-Assignment-PointNet/README.md

 - mean over points
 - mean over batch

-<a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/j44coxxy target="_blank">Chamfer Dist.
-0.0032.</a>
+<a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/j44coxxy target="_blank">0.0032 Chamfer dist.</a>

 All in all, a good exercise.
 Just do not submit this solution for a grade: you will get 0.